Misra005/flask-rest-api-task4-complete/README.md

 A REST API built with Flask implementing CRUD operations for user management using HTTP methods GET, POST, PUT, and DELETE.

 ## Features
+- Create a new user
-- GET all users
+- Retrieve all users
-- GET user by ID
+- Retrieve a user by ID
-- POST new user
+- Update user details
-- PUT update user
+- Delete a user
+- JSON-based request and response handling
-- DELETE user
+- RESTful architecture

 ## Installation
 ```bash